IamRohitMittal/Social-Media-App/README.md

 Connecting this with method 1, we can fasten the process.

 4. Facebook Pages/Profile has a  section in About where most of urls for other social profiles are mentioned.
 Extract that as part of HttpResponse and extract other social media profiles from that.
+We can also use Libraries like Cheerio which can help us extract data from HTML Page(as according to URL), data retrieved can be taken in form of json, text and html.
+We can loop through those to extract our required data.